Meeting in a Polygon by Anonymous Oblivious Robots: Definitions

 \paragraph{Searchers.} Let $P$ be a polygon.
 By \emph{$P$-searcher} we mean an anonymous \emph{robot} represented by a point in $P$, which, informally, can \emph{observe} its surroundings and \emph{move} within $P$.
 If a $P$-searcher is located in $p\in P$, we say that it \emph{sees} all the points of $P$ that are visible to $p$.
 When $P$ is understood, we will omit it and simply refer to \emph{searchers}.

 The \emph{life cycle} of a $P$-searcher consists of three phases, which are repeated forever: \emph{Look}, \emph{Compute}, and \emph{Move}.
 In a Look phase, the $P$-searcher takes a ``snapshot'' of the subset of $P$ that it currently sees, along with the locations of the $P$-searchers that it currently sees.
 The snapshot is expressed in the \emph{local reference system} of the observing searcher, which is a Cartesian system of coordinates with the searcher's current location as the origin.
 In a Compute phase, the searcher executes a deterministic algorithm whose input is the last snapshot taken, and the output is a \emph{destination point}, again expressed in the local reference system of the searcher.
 In the Move phase, the searcher continuously moves toward the destination point it just computed.
 Once it gets there, it stops moving and starts a new Look phase, and so on.
-A searcher's local coordinate system translates as the searcher moves (to keep the searcher's location at the origin), but it retains its orientation, scale, and handedness.
+A searcher's local coordinate system translates as the searcher moves (to keep the searcher's location at the origin), but it retains its orientation, scale, and handedness.\footnote{The fact that a searcher retains its local reference frame's orientation, scale, and handedness is common in most of the related literature.
+However, in this work we will not strictly need it: in our algorithms, a searcher will always move (close) to a vertex of $P$.
+Hence, after a move, it will always be able to correctly match its new view with the previous one.
+This is possible even if its reference frame has reflected after the move: it is sufficient to make the searcher stop close enough to the angle bisector stemming from the destination vertex, but not exactly on it.
+On the next turn, the searcher will be able to tell its new reference frame's handedness based on whether it is located to the left or the right of the angle bisector (cf.~Section~\ref{s:4.2}).}

 When several $P$-searchers are present, we stipulate that they all execute the same algorithm.
 Furthermore, each searcher's local coordinate system is independent of the others, and has its own orientation, scale, and handedness.
 Therefore, each $P$-searcher sees a differently scaled, rotated, translated, and possibly reflected version of $P$.
 Searchers are also \emph{asynchronous}, in the sense that their life cycles are completely independent: each phase of each cycle of each searcher lasts an unpredictably long (but finite) time, which is decided by an adversarial \emph{scheduler}.
 Also, the speed of a searcher during a Move phase is not necessarily constant.
 We stress that $P$'s vertices are ``anonymous'', in the sense that they can be distinguished only by their relative positions, and no labels are attached to them.